I Would Rather Walk With You Participants

 If you hold the phone at the sides, you should avoid touching the microphones.
 For standard speaking volume, position the speaking mic approximately 2-3 inches from your mouth.
 If using a laptop, sit directly in front of it.
 For louder calling or shouting, place the phone on a surface that is a similar height to your mouth or the object you are recording.
 Your phone should be on its back with the speaking mic closest to you.
 Experiment with distance if the recording is too loud or quiet.
 If you are recording someone passing by (e.g. walking and whistling), place the phone central to both directions: do not follow them with your phone.

-8. Thou Shalt Not Interrupt A Take
+8. Don't Interrupt A Take

 Once you press RECORD and are in the middle of a take, let the take happen naturally.
 Avoid making changes to the location, placement of the phone, volume etc. If you want to make a change, finish the take you are doing, then do another with a new slate explaining what you are doing.

-9. Thou Shalt Listen To Recordings with Headphones
+9. Listen To Recordings With Headphones

 Microphones hear sound in a very different way to our ears.
 Listening back to recordings on headphones or ear buds is the best way to hear what the microphone hears.
 This is called the true sound, and it isn’t possible to achieve by listening through phone speakers.
 If on listening back you think you can record more clearly, do the take again, with a new slate.